CleverTap/clevertap-unity-sdk/README.md

  ![alt text](example/images/ct_xcode12.x_framework.png  "frameworks")

-- Add a run script to your build phases, In Xcode, go to your Targets, under your app’s name, select Build Phases after   embed frameworks, add a run script phase and set it to use `/bin/sh` and the [script found here](https://github.com/CleverTap/clevertap-unity-sdk/blob/master/Plugin/CleverTapUnity/iOS/strip.sh).
+- Required for CleverTap Unity v2.1.0 or below: Add a run script to your build phases, In Xcode, go to your Targets, under your app’s name, select Build Phases after   embed frameworks, add a run script phase and set it to use `/bin/sh` and the [script found here](https://github.com/CleverTap/clevertap-unity-sdk/blob/master/Plugin/CleverTapUnity/iOS/strip.sh).

 The script will look through your built application’s `Frameworks` folder and strip out the unnecessary simulator architectures from the CleverTakSDK.framework prior to archiving/submitting the app store.